Jia Zhangke

-Jia Zhangke (贾樟柯, born 24 May 1970) is a Chinese-language film and television director, screenwriter, producer, actor and writer.
-He is the dean of the Shanxi Film Academy of Shanxi Media College and the dean of the Vancouver Film Academy of Shanghai University.
+Jia Zhangke (贾樟柯, born 24 May 1970) is a Chinese film and television director, screenwriter, producer, actor and writer.
+He is the founder of Pingyao International Film Festival.
 He graduated from the Literature Department of Beijing Film Academy.
 He is generally regarded as a leading figure of the "Sixth Generation" movement of Chinese cinema, a group that also includes such figures as Wang Xiaoshuai, Lou Ye, Wang Quan'an and Zhang Yuan.

 Jia's early films, a loose trilogy based in his home province of Shanxi, were made outside of China's state-run film bureaucracy, and therefore are considered "underground" films.
 Beginning in 2004, Jia's status in his own country rose when he was allowed to direct his fourth feature film, The World, with state approval.

 Jia's films have received critical praise and have been recognized internationally, notably winning the Venice Film Festival's top award Golden Lion for Still Life.
-NPR critic John Powers praised him as "the most important filmmaker working in the world today."
+He received the Leopard of Honour at the Locarno Film Festival in 2010, the Carrosse d'Or lifetime achievement award at the Cannes Film Festival in 2015, and an honorary award at the Visions du Réel in 2024.